 About this STEM integrated learning scenario

 In the present lesson scenario (LS) students are involved in inquiry-based learning.
 They will be given the opportunity to analyze and evaluate scientific data, query-oriented evidence, infer and draw conclusions about the habitability of Earth in relation to the uninhabitability of other planets in the solar system.
-The topic chosen, is relevant to STE(A)M education since content, activities as well as pedagogical tools from Science, Math, Technology and Language Arts subjects are integrated in one unit to spark interest in finding solutions related to the real-life questions chosen for the present LS.
+The topic chosen is relevant to STE(A)M education since content, activities, as well as pedagogical tools from Science, Math, Technology and Language Arts subjects, are integrated in one unit to spark interest in finding solutions related to the real-life questions chosen for the present LS.

 In addition, the topic is considered very exciting for students aged 10-11 (or even for younger students), something that could possibly trigger their interest as well as their critical thinking and creativity skills even more.
-To this end, apart from the inquiry-based learning that serves as the main student-centered approach and/or framework, various brainstorming activities, problem-solving, web applications, modelling activities and cooperative learning will be used to further enrich and support the teaching process.
+To this end, apart from the inquiry-based learning that serves as the main student-centred approach and/or framework, various brainstorming activities, problem-solving, web applications, modelling activities and cooperative learning will be used to further enrich and support the teaching process.

-Throughout the learning scenario and its activities, students are expected to question evidence regarding the planetary habitability, explain why Earth is considered habitable compared to other planets considering in particular the factor of gravity, argue on the habitability of other planets in relation to Earth by recognizing and comparing certain scientific evidence/information about them.
-Students are expected to construct a 3D model of the solar system and explain how it works, and argue on where humans could eventually live instead, that is, in case living conditions on Earth become less friendly for humans, by writing a fact-based article.
+Throughout the learning scenario and its activities, students are expected to question evidence regarding the planetary habitability, explain why Earth is considered habitable compared to other planets considering, in particular, the factor of gravity, argue on the habitability of other planets in relation to Earth by recognizing and comparing certain scientific evidence/information about them.
+Students are expected to construct a 3D model of the solar system and explain how it works and argue on where humans could eventually live instead, that is, in case living conditions on Earth become less friendly for humans, by writing a fact-based article.

 Author(s): Zoe Kofina Michael, Paraskevi Sophocleous, Floria Valanidou